Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Introduction

 For a robot to safely navigate its environment, it must understand the scene geometry it operates within.
 This understanding must include a detailed model of the scene and a method to reason about collisions with the environment.
 Radiance field representations, such as Neural Radiance Fields (NeRFs \cite{mildenhall2020nerf}) and Gaussian Splatting \cite{kerbl20233d}, have recently emerged as powerful methods for building detailed models of the scene.
 A radiance field is a five-dimensional function that maps a 3D point and viewing direction to an RGB color and volume rendering opacity.
 This function is then integrated along camera rays to approximate the image formation process.
 NeRFs use neural networks to learn the parameters of a radiance field, while Gaussian Splatting models use a set of 3D Gaussian functions.
 Over the past several years, radiance field representations have marked a paradigm shift in computer vision, with wide-ranging impacts on scene reconstruction \cite{zhang2022nerfusion, pumarola2021d}, novel view synthesis \cite{mildenhall2020nerf}, 3D tracking \cite{yuan2021star, xu2021h}, and more.

-The robotics research community has begun trying to integrate these models for robotic tasks such as localization \cite{li2023nerfpose}, mapping \cite{sucar2021imap, isaacson2023loner}, and navigation \cite{adamkiewicz2021nerfnav}.
-A key strength of radiance models for robotics applications is that they continuously represent the environment.
+The robotics research community has begun trying to integrate these models for robotic tasks such as localization \cite{li2023nerfpose}, mapping \cite{sucar2021imap, isaacson2023loner}, and navigation \cite{adamkiewicz2021nerfnav}. \Review{A key strength of radiance models for robotics applications is that they continuously represent the environment.
 This differs from conventional discrete representations in robotics, such as point clouds and occupancy grids.
 However, reasoning rigorously about collisions in these continuous environments is challenging.
-While existing planners offer practical solutions to this problem, such as discretizing the robot body \cite{adamkiewicz2021nerfnav}, discretizing the map before planning \cite{chen2023catnips}, or treating the confidence ellipsoids of the Gaussians in a Gaussian Splat as obstacles \cite{chen2024splatnav}, work remains to fully exploit the continuous nature of radiance field models.
+While existing planners offer practical solutions to this problem, such as discretizing the robot body \cite{adamkiewicz2021nerfnav}, discretizing the map before planning \cite{chen2023catnips}, or treating the confidence ellipsoids of the Gaussians in a Gaussian Splat as obstacles \cite{chen2024splatnav}, work remains to fully exploit the continuous nature of radiance field models.} {A key strength of radiance models, such as 3D Gaussian Splats (3DGS), is that they represent the 3D scene using a continuous basis set.
+This differs from conventional discrete representations in robotics, such as point clouds and occupancy grids.
+In particular, point clouds do not inherently encode surface or object connectivity because they are a sampled representation of the environment.
+As a result, it's unclear how to derive a probabilistic interpretation for the occupancy of a continuous portion of the scene from a point cloud.
+Though voxel grids do have a direct volumetric and probabilistic interpretation \cite{hornung13auro}, the resolution of the map must be selected a-priori, which presents a strong tradeoff between fidelity and computational demands.
+In addition, to ensure safe planning, voxel-based methods typically employ obstacle buffering to account for the robot's geometry.
+This is straightforward to perform if the robot's footprint can be modeled as a point or sphere; however, this buffering operation is challenging to perform for articulated robots without unnecessarily restricting free space \cite{lozano1987simple}.
+On the other hand, just as with point clouds, one could process the voxel grid to create a surface model such as a signed distance field.
+However, this introduces additional computational overhead and potential inaccuracies in collision checking \cite{eriksson2024fast}.
+Despite representing the scene using a continuous basis set, reasoning rigorously about collisions in 3DGS representations is challenging.
+While existing planners offer practical solutions to this problem, such as discretizing the robot body \cite{adamkiewicz2021nerfnav}, discretizing the map before planning \cite{chen2023catnips}, or treating the confidence ellipsoids of the Gaussians in a Gaussian Splat as obstacles \cite{chen2024splatnav}, work remains to fully exploit the continuous nature of radiance field models. }{1-I}